AUAP/AP2018_Submission/Final_Project/Readme.md

 -	How has your work addressed at least one of the themes?
 Can you reflect about how has your work expressed the aesthetic of code/computational structure/computational culture?
 (You need to refer explicitly to any one of the assigned articles)
 -	Open question: How do you see the project as a critical work in itself?

+NB: Be focused on your subject matter, and try to think about what's the problem or question that you want to address/raise in your work and back up your discussion and reflection with the chosen text(s).

 3/ **Submission via Github:**
 - Submission channel: https://github.com/AUAP/AP2018_Submission
 - Create a group folder under the existing one-“Final_Project” e.g Group1, Group2 …